 In 2018 we hosted our most ambitious Community Corner yet, in San Francisco a stone’s throw away from the Global Climate Action Summit we hosted a 4 day event in partnership with the Hip Hop Caucus – more details to follow.
 We have also been stepping our capacity building projects supporting audio-visual and storytelling training in Mexico, Panama and Indonesia.

-Our ultimate goal is to draw attention to the wider issue of deforestation, community-based solutions and to put pressure on governments to ensure they fulfil their commitments to slowing climate change.
+Our ultimate goal is to draw attention to the wider issue of deforestation, community-based solutions and to put pressure on governments to ensure they fulfill their commitments to slowing climate change.

 Stay in touch to find out more about our next events.